HL7/davinci-ecdx/input/pagecontent/signatures.md

 1. Retrieve and store the Bundle or QuestionnaireResponse :
    1. The search set Bundle is the response for a direct query.
    2. For Task-based requests, the completed `Task.output` is either:
-      -  a contained FHIR Document that must be extracted from the containing Task resource.
+      -  a contained FHIR Document.
-      -  a reference to a FHIR Document that must be fetched from the referenced endpoint.
+      -  a reference to a FHIR Document.
    3. A FHIR Document Bundle or QuestionnaireResponse is submitted as part of the operation payload for Attachments.
 2. Remove the `id`, `meta` and `.signature` element from the Bundle resource or the signature extension(s) from the QuestionnaireResponse or QuestionnaireResponse.item.
 3. Canonicalize the resource.